-Home TEFL forum Grammar & Vocabulary Confusing clichés
+Home / TEFL Q&A / Grammar & Vocabulary

 These can be very confusing for non-native English speakers.
 Clichés are stereotyped phrases and context determines whether a cliché is being used.
 Often used in politics, here are some examples:

 “Light at the end of the tunnel”

 Should students be encouraged to stick to plain speaking, rather than use clichés?

 Oscar Wilde was known for reversing clichés:

 “Work is the curse of the drinking classes”.